A topic from the subject of Chromatography in Chemistry.

 1. Prepare the TLC plate by scribing a thin line (start line) at about 1 cm from the bottom of the plate.

-2. Spot the sample and standards on the start line using a capillary tube or micropipette, making sure the spots are small and well-separated.
+2. Spot the sample and standards on the start line using a capillary tube or micropipette, ensuring the spots are small and well-separated.

 3. Place the TLC plate in a developing chamber containing the eluent.
-The eluent should be about 1 cm deep in the chamber.
+The eluent level should be about 1 cm deep, below the start line.

-4. Allow the eluent to migrate up the plate by capillary action until it reaches near the top of the plate.
+4. Allow the eluent to migrate up the plate by capillary action until it reaches near the top of the plate (approximately 0.5 cm from the top).

-5. Remove the TLC plate from the chamber and mark the solvent front.
+5. Remove the TLC plate from the chamber and immediately mark the solvent front with a pencil.

 6. Calculate the retention factor (Rf) for each compound using the following formula: